 Here are some reasons to create extra partitions.
 If you choose not to follow some vendor-recommended standard disk layout, see which of these apply to your situation to decide which partitions to create:

 /varthat users can easily fill with downloads, email, etc., are prime candidates for extra partitions.
 So are any other directories that might grow (directories for FTP uploads, database files, etc.).
+Note the root partition on some systems have a max size; for Fedora 30 its 70 GiB.

 /var/log), is a good choice for a separate partition.